15 Social Rules and Norms Every 60s Teen Had to Follow Which Are Silly Now

 In the world of 1960s teen dating, modesty extended to public behavior.
 Holding hands, hugging, or kissing in public was often discouraged and could be met with judgment from onlookers.
 At school, even innocent physical contact between teens could lead to warnings or disciplinary action.
 The idea was to keep romance private and subtle—anything more was seen as scandalous.

 The strict boundaries around public affection were tied to broader social views on sexuality and decency.
 Couples were expected to be discreet and cautious, even if they were seriously dating.
 Compare that to today, where holding hands or a quick kiss between teens barely raises an eyebrow.
-While some schools still maintain rules against excessive PDA, cultural attitudes have relaxed significantly, giving teens the freedom to express affection without fear of moral condemnation.

 8. Good Manners Were a Must